BenjaminSiskoo/nSide/README.txt

   of lack of true DualSystem support.
 The height is set to 464 if using the PlayChoice-10's dual screen mode (set in PlayChoice-10.sys/manifest.bml).

+   Added the exportMemory function, which can dump WRAM, CIRAM, CGRAM, OAM, cartridge PRG RAM, and cartridge CHR RAM.

 =======================================================
 Changes from higan: processor/mos6502 (affects Famicom)
 =======================================================